andrewjamesboyle/asset-tracker/README.md

 - [ ] Return the property data, **match to the original contact data** (need to research how this works -- possibly need a DB for persistence, if this is true, the next step will change), convert this into an Excel Spreadsheet
 - [ ] Upload the Excel Spreadsheet to Pro Insight's Google Drive in the appropriate folder

-FRONT END:
-- [ ] Create a google form that accepts a CSV file upload
-- [ ] Write Apps Script that parses the CSV file into a JSON object
-- [ ] Send a POST request to this API with the JSON object
-- [ ] Include an authentication mechanism with the POST request